-A cooling system is needed to help the engine of your car maintain its operating temperature without overheating.
-This system uses coolant to help transfer the heat of the engine to the radiator where the heat of the coolant is removed and then re-circulated back into the engine via the water pump.
-Attached to the engine cooling system is the car's passenger's compartment heater which provides heat to the cabin occupants.
+A cooling system is needed to help maintain the engine's operating temperature without overheating.
+This system uses coolant to help transfer the heat of the engine to the radiator where it is dissipated and then re-circulated back into the engine via the water pump.
+Attached to the engine cooling system is the passenger compartment heater which provides heat to the cabin occupants.
 Each component of the cooling system is connected using coolant hoses and heater hoses.
 While the engine is cold the cooling system thermostat is used to block the flow of coolant until the engine has warmed up to operating temperature.

 Most cars (including hybrids) will have the following components included in their engine cooling system.